c-lin-chunyi/blog/README.md

 - Website content, including posts and pages, is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+- The custom theme toggle uses Lucide icons (`sun-medium` and `moon-star`), which are credited in source and remain under the Lucide ISC License.
-- Source code, configuration, stylesheets, and scripts are licensed under the MIT License.
+- Other source code, configuration, stylesheets, and scripts are licensed under the MIT License.
 - Third-party dependencies and vendored assets remain under their own licenses.